yuanzx33033/zixuan/_pages/about.md

 News
 ======
+* 06/2023: Will join HKUST as an assistant professor in FinTech Thrust.
 * 08/2022: Invited as a PC member for AAAI'23.
 * 08/2022: One paper on product representation learning got accepted to IEEE TKDE.
 * 04/2022: Will serve as a session chair at INFORMS 2022.